LeoMcH36/GCPMediaUploadSystem/README.md

   **Explicit Imagery Detection**
   - Used GCP Cloud vision to detect innappropriate imagery
-  - At time of submission, image detection was fully functional, video detection was to be implemented later due as vision ai didnt support video
+  - At time of submission, image detection was fully functional, video detection was to be implemented later as vision ai didnt support video but code is there

   **Uploading to cloud**
   -Uploading media to google cloud storage